solidpixel/solidpixel.github.io/_posts/2021-12-09-branches_in_shaders.md

 On old hardware, shader developers evolved many tricks to avoid branches, using arithmetic sequences to replace the need for small branches.
-In my experience these generally hurt performance on modern hardware; most compilers can optimize small branch sequences and the user "doing something clever" will normally defeat the compiler optimizer.
+In my experience these generally hurt performance on modern hardware; most compilers can optimize away small branch sequences and the user "doing something clever" will normally defeat the compiler optimizer.
 If you do try being clever please use a tool like Mali Offline Compiler to check it actually helps.